In addition, don’t forget that there are additional questions and answers on Piazza.

 Make sure that your field names are correct.
 For example, for

-Query 5, make sure that you use a field name of num_oscars
+Query 4, make sure that you use a field name of num_actors.

-For Query 3, I’m trying to apply the conditions needed to focus on years from 1990-1999, but it doesn’t appear to be working.
+For Query 2, I’m trying to apply the conditions needed to focus on movies starring Daniel Craig and Judi Dench, but it doesn’t appear to be working.
 Any suggestions?

 Don’t forget that when forming a selection document that uses an implicit logical AND, you can’t have two separate subconditions that both involve the same field.
 For example, if we wanted to find all movies with earnings ranks between 10 and 20, the following selection document would not work: